ekosz/atreyu/README.md

   * [`throwOnError = true`] *(Boolean)*: If true, the container will throw an error if the fetching from falcor fails.
 If false, the error will be passed down as a prop instead. *Defaults to `true`.*
+  * [`renderLoading`] *(Function)*: If provided, this function will be called while Atreyu waits for the initial Falcor payload to be provided.
+This callback receives the props for this component.
+This will only be called when `deferRendering` is `true`.

 ## Basic Examples